bitquery/graphql-docs/docs/Examples/smartcontractCalls/smart-contract-calls-api.md

 ## All Smart contract calls for a blockchain

 You can use our SmartContractCalls to get contract calls for any blockchain.
-In the following example, we are getting smart contract calls for Etheruem with details like arguments, transaction, caller, and [calldepth](https://community.bitquery.io/t/bitquery-trace-api/1556).
+In the following example, we are getting smart contract calls for Ethereum with details like arguments, transaction, caller, and [calldepth](https://community.bitquery.io/t/bitquery-trace-api/1556).

 [Open this query on IDE](https://ide.bitquery.io/Smart-contract-calls-on-Ethereum)